 The payment processor, such as Vantiv or First Data®, helps work out the details for (or as part of) the acquiring bank, including verifying cardholder information, creating secure connections and handling disputes.

-1. The customer swipes or inserts his or her card.
+1. The customer swipes or inserts their card.

 2. Your terminal sends the card’s information to the acquiring bank.